digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

-Daml Studio runs a reference model of Canton called the IDE Ledger, this ledger has been updated to support most of the functionality of upgrades in daml-script.
+Daml Studio runs a reference model of Canton called the IDE Ledger, this ledger has been updated to support most of the functionality of upgrades in Daml Script.
 The behavior that this ledger does not implement is the
 following:

 -  Upgrades type checking